irixjp/katacoda-scenarios/materials/01_overview_and_prepare_kata_en.md

 ---
 Prepare the exercise environment by running the following command.
 This should take about 1-2 minutes (the command will automatically be copied to the terminal and executed when you click on it).

-`apt install -y python3-pip && mkdir -p /opt/kata-materials && cd /opt/kata-materials && git clone --depth 1 https://github.com/irixjp/katacoda-scenarios.git . && pip install virtualenv && virtualenv ansible && source /opt/kata-materials/ansible/bin/activate && cd tools && bash ./kata_setup.sh && cd ~/`{{execute}}
+`apt install -y python3-pip tree && mkdir -p /opt/kata-materials && cd /opt/kata-materials && git clone --depth 1 https://github.com/irixjp/katacoda-scenarios.git . && pip install virtualenv && virtualenv ansible && source /opt/kata-materials/ansible/bin/activate && cd tools && bash ./kata_setup.sh && cd ~/`{{execute}}

 > Note: The Ansible environment for the exercise will be built in a virtualenv.